Types of Students

 Those who wish to receive financial aid for course work outside the United States should contact Student Financial Aid at least three months prior to their departure in order to set up an appointment with the Financial Aid Study Abroad Coordinator.

-Summer financial aid is not processed automatically based on submission of the FAFSA.
+Summer financial aid is not processed automatically based on the submission of the FAFSA.
 Students must request summer aid in writing in order to have funds available by the payment deadlines.